PopSockets: Philanthropy

-In November 2018, PopSockets LLC launched a major philanthropic program called "Poptivism", where for each PopSockets grip sold through the Poptivism platform, 50% of the sale is donated to the non-profit assigned to it by its creator.
-One of the celebrities who has promoted a Poptivism grip is the American actress and singer Zendaya; sales from her grip support the charity FoodCorps.
+In November 2018, PopSockets LLC launched a major philanthropic program called "Poptivism", where for each PopSockets Grip sold through the Poptivism platform, 50% of the sale is donated to the non-profit assigned to it by its creator.
+One of the celebrities who has promoted a Poptivism Grip is the American actress and singer Zendaya; sales from her grip support the charity FoodCorps.
 PopSockets LLC also partnered with Teen Vogue to support the gun violence charity March for Our Lives.

-In the past PopSockets LLC was a "Let's Get a Grip on Arthritis" sponsor, and donated 10 percent of its online net proceeds from January through March 2018 to the Arthritis Foundation.
+PopSockets LLC was a "Let's Get a Grip on Arthritis" sponsor, and donated 10 percent of its online net proceeds from January through March 2018 to the Arthritis Foundation.
 PopSockets LLC received recognition from the Arthritis Foundation for the utility of PopSockets grips for people with arthritis.

 For April through June 2018, PopSockets LLC donated 10 percent of its online net proceeds to Craig Hospital (which helps patients with spinal cord injury and traumatic brain injury rehabilitation).

 For July through September 2018, PopSockets LLC donated 10 percent of its online net proceeds to The ALS Association.
 PopSockets inventor David Barnett's grandfather helped found that group.

 According to PopSocket's website as of April 25, 2020, the company has raised a total of $934,447 through the Poptivism program.